danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ## Make a Map

-We're going to import an open-source SVG basemap of the world's countries' borders.
-We'll fill these borders in with gradients of a color to present the distribution of COVID-19 cases.
-We'll use this [110 meter-quality map](https://github.com/topojson/world-atlas#countries-110m.json) from the TopoJSON [World Atlas repository](https://github.com/topojson/world-atlas).
+You're going to import an open-source SVG basemap of the world's countries' borders.
+You'll fill these borders in with gradients of a color to present the distribution of COVID-19 cases.
+You'll use this [110 meter-quality map](https://github.com/topojson/world-atlas#countries-110m.json) from the TopoJSON [World Atlas repository](https://github.com/topojson/world-atlas).
 Here's the download URL:

 ```
 https://cdn.jsdelivr.net/npm/world-atlas@2/countries-110m.json